Crown: An Ode to the Fresh Cut

-Crown: An Ode to the Fresh Cut is a 2017 picture book by Derrick Barnes, illustrated by Gordon C. James.
+Crown: An Ode to the Fresh Cut, is a picture book by Derrick Barnes, published in 2017. illustrated by Gordon C. James.
 The book, Barnes' first picture book, is a poem describing a boy's feelings and experience while getting a haircut.
-James, who was not the first choice to be the illustrator, wanted the oil color illustrations to have the feel of fine art.
+James, who was not the initial choice for the project, employed oil painting techniques to produce illustrations influenced by the visual qualities and conventions of fine art.

 Crown was well received, as Barnes received a 2018 Newbery Honor and Coretta Scott King Award for his writing, while James received a 2018 Caldecott Honor and Coretta Scott King Award for his illustrations.
 Critics noted the unique setting and the way it celebrated African Americans, especially African American boys.

 Plot

 Told in the second person, the book describes a young black boy's experience at a barbershop where he gets a haircut.

 Conception

 Barnes, who had previously written several middle grade chapter books, wrote a poem about a new haircut after seeing a friend's sketch of a teenager.
 He sold it after being asked whether he had any books about the life of a normal African American boy.
 Since this was Barnes' first picture book, he gave particular thought about how to divide up his poem across pages.
 Barnes was acquainted with James, and after he was rejected by several other illustrators, he approached James directly to do the illustrations, unusually for children's picture books.
 Barnes describes their connection as "meant to be", with James noting, "I think the key is that our artistic styles really complement each other."

 Barnes said that while the word "fresh" was often seen as dated, he believed it was timeless when applied to a haircut in the black community.
 He reflected on his own feeling of independence and being the "best version of myself" after leaving the barber.
 Barnes was concerned that in converting the poem to book form it would lose its meaning, as it was spread across the pages of a picture book.